slimayo/DSA-Documentation/README.md

 - What is the average actual price vs the discounted price by category?
 - Which products have the highest number of reviews?
  And so on.....

+### Data Analysis.

+Did it with the use of some calculated columns and the use of pivot table.

+### Findings.

+The analysis results are summarized as follows: